 Maximum employment is a moving target that depends on how efficient the labor market is at matching workers with jobs.
 It's not a number you can measure directly.
 Economists fiercely debate what it might be.
-Expressed in terms of the unemployment rate, I estimate that maximum employment is currently around 61⁄2 percent.
+Expressed in terms of the unemployment rate, I estimate that maximum employment is currently around 61⁄4% (see Daly et al. 2011 and Williams 2012b).
 The current unemployment rate is far above that level, which means we are far short of maximum employment by any reasonable measure.
 What's more, with the economy's recent loss of momentum, job creation will barely keep up with labor force growth.
 As a result, I expect little progress toward maximum employment over the next year or more.